dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Everytime you smile at someone, it is an action of love, a gift to that person, a beautiful thing.**
+**Today is a beautiful day and I will attract good things into my life.**

-Mother Teresa
+Anonymous